LailaTabourit/alx-system_engineering-devops/README.md

 # alx-system_engineering-devops
-I'm now a ALX Student, this is my repository as a full-stack engineer This is my readme
+I'm now a ALX Student, this is my repository as a full-stack engineer.
+And this is my readme